jcs090218/jcs-profile/content/projects.en.md

 A game engine offering a straightforward programming interface for developing cross-platform native code games.
 It includes a resource manager with secure decoding and encoding algorithms.
 The project's goal is to gain insights into the construction of game engines, understand their architecture, and apply this knowledge to other modern game engines.
+- [JCSStarling][] (Spring 2015):
+This is a programming interface layered on top of the [Starling][] framework, transforming the event-driven system into a component-driven system.

 ## Unity C# stuff